 HeretoHelp, a key initiative of the BC Partners, is a website that provides relevant and up-to-date information, tools and resources related to mental health and substance use.
 It features plain-language resources, including info sheets, workbooks, and personal stories, as well as screening self-tests for people living with or supporting others with mental health and substance use issues.

 HeretoHelp is a trusted source of mental health and substance use information in B.C. and beyond.
-From 2018 to 2019, the website had almost six million page views and resource downloads.

 The BC Partners also produce the award-winning Visions: BC's Mental Health and Substance Use Journal.
 Published quarterly, the journal is a forum for sharing knowledge, perspectives and experiences on mental health and substance use or addiction.
 Content is written by and for people with lived experience with mental health and addiction, their families, service providers, leaders and decision makers.
 Topics include a range of recurring and trending issues such as recovery, wellness, work, housing and more.